puppetlabs/puppet-docs/source/puppet/5.0/modules_publishing.markdown

 {:.task}
 ## Delete a module release from the Forge

-If you want to delete a release of your module, you can do so from the Puppet Forge's web interface.
+If you want to delete a release of your module, you can do so from the Forge's web interface.

 A deleted release is still downloadable via the Forge page or `puppet module` command if a user requests the module by specific version. **You cannot delete a released version and upload a new version of the same release.**